What Is EVS?

 OBS has limitless storage capacity, and storage resources are available for linear and nearly infinite expansion.

-The public cloud system provides a web-based management console and HTTPS-based APIs for you to access the EVS service.
+The public cloud system provides a web-based management console and HTTPS-based APIs that you can use to access the EVS service.

 • APIs